Porphyrios (whale): Legacy

-According to Procopius, the death of Porphyrios was a great relief to the general population, though some speculated that the killed whale might in fact have been a completely different whale than the one that had harassed seafarers.
+According to Procopius, the death of Porphyrios was a great relief to the general population, though some speculated that the killed whale might have been a different whale.
 Porphyrios is the earliest documented case of a rogue whale attacking seafarers.

 Porphyrios was mentioned in Edward Gibbon's The History of the Decline and Fall of the Roman Empire (1776–1789); Gibbon believed Porphyrios to have been a "stranger and wanderer" since there are no species comparable to it in size and behavior in the Mediterranean.
 In the commentary of George Horne (1730–1792) on Gibbon's Decline and Fall, Horne interpreted Gibbon's passage on the whale as subtly implying that it was a fictional beast.
 Angered by this, Horne wrote on Porphyrios that "either God had prepared a whale specially for this purpose, or it was not a whale at all".
 The tale of Porphyrios is mentioned in Herman Melville's Moby-Dick (1851) as a historical case of a whale attacking humans.

 Porphyrios appears in Robert Graves's historical fiction novel Count Belisarius (1938).
-In Count Belisarius, Justinian, after receiving complaints from friends and acquintances of his wife Empress Theodora, dispatches the famed general Belisarius to hunt for the whale.
+In Count Belisarius, Justinian, after receiving complaints from friends and acquaintances of his wife Empress Theodora, dispatches the famed general Belisarius to hunt for the whale.
 Belisarius takes a warship equipped with a catapult to search for Porphyrios and the whale is discovered while heading towards Constantinople.
-The crew begin firing harpoons and arrows, though this has little effect as Porphyrios then dives beneath the waves and swims away.
+The crew begin throwing harpoons and shooting arrows, though this has little effect as Porphyrios dives beneath the waves and swims away.
 The battle between Belisarius and Porphyrios has sometimes erroneously been mentioned as a real event by some later authors.